TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 ### Advanced
-This task requires that WorldView-2, Worldview-3, GeoEYE-1 and Quickbird imagery has been pre-processed using the [Advanced Image Preprocessor](#https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md) for proper orthorectification.
-The example below uses a WorldView-3 Image from Tracy California.
+This task requires that WorldView-2, Worldview-3, GeoEYE-1 and Quickbird imagery has been pre-processed using the [Advanced Image Preprocessor](#https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md) for proper orthorectification of both the panchromatic and multispectral images.
+Use NNDiffuse Pansharpening on imagery from these sensors when you need full multipsectral band (4-band or 8-band) pansharpening.

 ```python